[Planet Surface]

 [Bridge]

-KIM: Impact in 10 seconds.
+Impact in ten seconds.

 JANEWAY: Report.

-JANEWAY: Stand down red alert.
+JANEWAY: Stand down Red alert.
 Anybody have an explanation?

-TUVOK: It appears the inhabitants of this planet have decided to make contact, Captain.
-The
+TUVOK: It appears the inhabitants of this planet have decided to make

-cloaking device has been turned off and we are showing an alien population.
-I have located
+contact, Captain.
+The cloaking device has been turned off and we are

-the shuttle.
-It may be possible to locate Commander Chakotay without landing.
+possible to locate Commander Chakotay without landing.

 JANEWAY: Establish a search pattern, Mister Paris.